 On-Sun 150 system installed on a steel frame on a back-sloping IBR roof with loose tiles on top.

-The On-Sun is the only flat-plate, freeze-resistant, direct solar water heater, without special pumps or valves, on the South African market.
+The On-Sun is the only flat-plate, freeze-resistant, direct solar geyser, without special pumps or valves, on the South African market.
 The SABS test for freeze tolerance requires the system to be cooled to minus 20 degrees C and held there for 14 hours.
-With its 24 year pedigree in the snow and ice of Lesotho, the On-Sun had no problem with that particular challenge!
+With its 32 year pedigree in the snow and ice of Lesotho, the On-Sun had no problem with that particular challenge!

-If you are not satisfied with your On-Sun solar water heater, let us know within three months and we will remove the system, make good any structural impacts made by the installation, and refund your money in full.
+Remember, if you are not satisfied with your On-Sun solar geyser, let us know within three months and we will remove the system, make good any structural impacts made by the installation, and refund your money in full.
 No arguments, no lawyers, no harsh words.
 That is just the way we want to do business with you!

 ON-SUN AGENTS IN SOUTHERN AFRICA